WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 periodically for each call, and the server responds to these events.
-If the client ceases to receive the server keepalives for a certain duration (a value again that has a default but which can be tuned in the TG handler description), it treats this identically to a request for a migration.
+If the client ceases to receive the server keepalives for a certain duration (a value again that has a default but which can be tuned in the TG description), it treats this identically to a request for a migration.
 This will cause it to end its signaling and media byway transactions, and re-initiate them without session cookies.